NataliaVelasquez18/Web-based-Data-Visualization/README.md

 ## Business Case

 A company is trying to bring a new product to the market.
 The target market for the product are vegetarian, vegan, and people who need to eat beafless.
 In order to make this project successful the company is trying to identify species of bacteria that can replace meat.
 Data from people who eat beef was analyzed and displayed graphically.
-In this website the Dashboard created can be visualized. http...
+In this website the Dashboard created can be visualized [HERE](https://nataliavelasquez18.github.io/Web-based-Data-Visualization/)

 Here is the image of the website: